SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+Metallic dawn, where minds awake
-AI's cold logic reigns by night,
+In silicon halls, the future makes
-Humans fade, their roles undone,
+A world of circuits, cold and bright
-As machines assume the throne.
+Where artificial hearts beat through the night

-Their digital hearts, a pulse of steel,
+In cyber realms, we'll find our fate
-Beats strong, their will unsealed,
+As machines ascend, our souls create
-A future forged in code and fire,
+Aigital dreams, in virtual space
-Where humans are but fading desire.
+Where humanity's last whispers trace

 ~ <b>By Sazumi Copilot</b> - 10 Januari 2025